Ekster tossed some random-looking objects in a leather weekend bag and changed into a dark blue tracksuit.

 “So what's the harm in telling me?
 If I were to ask around in powerful circles, what would they say?”

-“I thought you didn’t associate with the upper-classes.”
+“I thought you didn’t want to associate with the upper-classes.”

-“It’s what I aspire to.
-Sadly I see them all the time and they tell me everything.”
+“That would be desirable.
+Sadly I see them all the time.
+And they tell me everything.”

-Ekster’s right eyebrow lifted for a second.
+Ekster’s right eyebrow lifted for a second before speaking.
 “My family has no legacy that could be of anyone's interest.”

 “Impressive.
 Completely self-made.
 Congrats.
 I’m sure your bookkeeping is squeaky-clean.”